dstndstn/ch_frb_io/README.md

   1. libhdf5 (https://www.hdfgroup.org/HDF5/release/obtain5.html)
      Note that this is a link to HDF5 v1.8.
 I imagine v1.10 also works but haven't tested it yet.
+     Assuming you want to use bitshuffle (see below), you'll need to install a very recent hdf5, so you'll need to compile one by hand instead of using 'yum'.
+The following worked for me (assuming non-root privs):
+     ```
+     cd hdf5-1.8.17    # after downloading the .tar.gz from the url above
+     ./configure --prefix=$HOME
+     make
+     make install
+     ```

   2. Optional but recommended: bitshuffle (https://github.com/kiyo-masui/bitshuffle)
      You'll need this if you want to use bitshuffle-compressed files (note that CHIME pathfinder